xuankimtran/docs-1/pages/katalon-studio/docs/ks_visual_testing.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-visual-testing/id-1-sample-visual-testing.png" width=100% alt="id1 sample visual testing image">

-2. Click on the *Passed* or *Failed* icon at the top right corner of a screenshot, then close the screenshot.
+2. Select the *Passed* or *Failed* icon at the top right corner of a screenshot, then close the screenshot.

     An *Unsaved* label now appears on the **Checkpoints** page.